 Becky Hutto has been implementing Responsive Classroom practices in her roles as teacher and building and district leader since 1994.
 She became a Responsive Classroom consulting teacher in 1998 and has been privileged to present Responsive Classroom workshops throughout the United States, learning so much from her participants and colleagues.
 Becky served as a classroom, gifted and talented, and basic skills teacher in grades K-6 for 23 years, working in New Hampshire, Connecticut, New York City, New Jersey, and Northern Ireland, followed by 16 years as a building administrator in New Jersey.
 She earned a BA in English from Bates College, an MEd in elementary/early childhood education from Antioch New England, and an EdD in educational leadership from the University of Pennsylvania.
 Becky loves to read, cook, travel internationally, and spend time with her family.
 Her “go to” Responsive Classroom books are The Power of our Words and Solving Thorny Behavior Problems.

-Rebecca “Becky” Wanless is currently a second grade teacher with New Albany Plain Local Schools, just outside of Columbus, Ohio.
+Rebecca “Becky” Wanless-Bobo is a second grade teacher in New Albany Plain Local Schools, outside of Columbus, Ohio.
 She has been active in the field of education since 2005.
-She received two master’s degrees from Ohio State University, one focused on drama, language, literacy, and culture and the other in education administration.
+She received two master’s degrees from The Ohio State University, one focused on drama, language, literacy, and culture and the other on education administration.
 Becky developed a passion for the Responsive Classroom approach after reading several Responsive Classroom books and attending a Responsive Classroom workshop.
-Her passion was ignited even further once she saw the positive impact Responsive Classroom practices had with students in her classroom and staff members in her building.
+Her passion was ignited even further once she saw the positive impact Responsive Classroom practices had on students and staff members in her school.
+Becky coauthored Empowering Educators: A Comprehensive Guide to Teaching Grades K, 1, 2 and has contributed to Center for Responsive Schools’ Journal of Social and Emotional Learning.
 In her spare time, she enjoys walking her dogs, Matilda and Kobe, and trying out new coffee shops.
 She is thrilled to be supporting Center for Responsive Schools as a consulting teacher.

 Betsy Pattison has 19 years of experience as a classroom teacher at Dunbar Hill School in Hamden, Connecticut.
 She has taught second and third grades and is currently happy in her position as a kindergarten teacher.
 She was first introduced to the Responsive Classroom approach in 2008 and after seeing the positive impact it had on her own teaching and her students’ learning, she continued her Responsive Classroom journey and joined Center for Responsive Schools as a consulting teacher in 2012.
 Betsy earned her bachelor’s degree in social work, her master’s degree in elementary education, and a sixth-year professional certificate in classroom instruction.
 She is passionate about sharing the Responsive Classroom approach with educators to help them create optimal learning environments that are inclusive, empowering, creative, and fun.
 When she is not working, Betsy enjoys knitting, reading, gardening, and traveling with her husband and son.